themostclueless/qeaml.github.io/pages/nwge.md

 nwge (for **n**e**w** **g**ame **e**ngine, pronounced *nooj*) is small
 game-oriented graphics-and-other-stuff engine.

+Note that the [Introduction] page of the nwge docs contains more up-to-date information as well as plenty of other pages describing the engine's ins-and-outs.
+This page is now always kept up-to-date.

+*Fun fact:* Nwge's birthday is April 18th, 2023.
+That means nwge is 1 year old!

 ## What does it do?

 The nwge engine has 3 main purposes: